dofeature/dofeature.github.io/publications.md

 ### 2023

-_(working title) Traffic Prediction Analysis_<br>
-Sumin Han, Youngjun Park<br>
+_Enhancing Spatio-temporal Traffic Prediction through Urban Human Activity Analysis_ Sumin Han, Youngjun Park, Minji Lee, Jisun An, and Dongman Lee <br>
-32nd ACM International Conference on Information and Knowledge Management, 2023.
+ 32nd ACM International Conference on Information and Knowledge Management.
+[Paper](/documents/2023_CIKM.pdf)

 _Encoding Urban Trajectory as a Language: Deep Learning Insights for Human Mobility Pattern_<br>
 Youngjun Park and Sumin Han<br>
-The paper will be presented at the Association of Collegiate Schools of Planning (ACSP) conference 2023 in Chicago, IL. ([Paper](/documents/2023_ACSP.pdf))
+The paper will be presented at the Association of Collegiate Schools of Planning (ACSP) conference 2023 in Chicago, IL.
+[Paper](/documents/2023_ACSP.pdf)

 <hr>